WHAT WE OFFER

 At McLean, monthly science themes such as plants, animals, ecology, energy, simple machines, weather, and space are used to teach science processes.
 Coordinating field trips to the Zoo, Exploration Place, Cosmosphere, and Great Plains Nature Center are also used.
 Science assemblies and guest speakers also show students real-world science connections.
 Students look forward to special school-wide science events like egg drop contests, science fairs, rocket launches, and wind racer rallies.

 McLean 3rd, 4th and 5th grade students have the opportunity to participate in Saturday robotics workshops using the Lego Mindstorms EV3 Robotics Kits.
 Groups of students learn about programming, construction, testing, and documenting the process.
 McLean has also taken teams to the Mindstorms Challenge held by the engineering and education departments at Wichita State.
 Students have earned many awards at these events.

 All Day Kindergarten

 McLean has an all day kindergarten program that enhances each child's developmental needs.
 Since children attend all day, McLean teachers can easily provide each child with a strong academic foundation that is balanced with age appropriate activities.
 We feel that this ensures a successful start to each child's elementary school education.
 All Kindergarten students participate in a multi-sensory, phonics-based reading/writing program.

 McLean's spacious and well-equipped library is enhanced by computerized checkout and access to the online district-wide catalog.
 The large number of titles challenge McLean's avid readers.
 Our library teacher helps students develop research and language arts skills.
-Students participate in Battle of the Books, William Allen White Children's Book Award voting, Book IT, and Accelerated Reader challenges.
+Students participate in Battle of the Books, William Allen White Children's Book Award voting, and Book IT challenges.

 McLean Science and Technology magnet focuses on fostering curiosity about the world through the integration of science and technology to apply learning in our daily lives.